gordonfreemanfree/VPS-First-Setup-Ubuntu/README.md

 ## Update the keys from RSA to Ed25519
 Newer Ubuntu versions do not allow RSA by default and elliptic curves are simply the better public / private key encryption schemes.
 So let's change to ed25519.

-First of all we allow the password login again on our VPS.
+First of all we allow the password login again on our VPS in order to be able to copy the new key to the VPS.
 ```
 grep -q "^PasswordAuthentication" /etc/ssh/sshd_config && sed -i 's/^PasswordAuthentication.*/PasswordAuthentication yes/g' /etc/ssh/sshd_config || echo "PasswordAuthentication yes" >> /etc/ssh/sshd_config
 ```